alecscodes/pulse/README.md

 ./deploy.sh
 ```

-The `deploy.sh` script automatically sets up a cron job to run the Laravel scheduler every minute.
+The `deploy.sh` script automatically sets up cron jobs for:

+- Laravel scheduler (runs every minute)
+- Queue worker auto-start (checks every minute, starts if not running)

+**Note:** The queue worker must be running for down monitors to be checked every 3 seconds.

 ### 💻 Local Development